-"I have always wanted to be a veterinarian (either that, or a professional football player, but that didn’t work out!).
+I have always wanted to be a veterinarian (either that, or a professional football player, but that didn’t work out!).

 I had every kind of pet you could think of growing up: fish, snakes, iguanas, dogs, rabbits, gerbils, etc. My parents owned a pet store for a few years and that may have really sold me on the idea of being a veterinarian.
 I just loved animals and taking care of them.

-could have found a more perfect career.
-I worked for a DVM in Lake City all through high school and college.
-He mentored me and taught me a great deal.
-I also learned a lot from Dr. Charles Joiner, who hired me to join AMC.
+When I got older, I combined that passion with the desire for a career that was interesting and challenging.
+I don’t think I could have found a more perfect career.
+I have been at AMC since 1981.
+I learned a lot from Dr. Charles Joiner, who hired me to join AMC.
 When I first graduated I practiced on all species.
 I did large animal and equine work around the area for several years.
 I even worked on llamas and a camel one time.
 But it is hard to be really good with every species, so I began to narrow my focus.

 My favorite thing in practice is orthopedic surgery.
 I try to limit my surgical practice to orthopedic cases at this point.
-But I actually spend most of my time now managing the 3 practices, 12 veterinarians, and total staff of 75.”
+But I actually spend most of my time now managing the 3 practices, 14 veterinarians, and total staff of 75.

 He has also served as president of the Brevard County Veterinary Medical Association and the Florida VMA, and was selected Florida Veterinarian of the Year in 2002.
-In 2018 Dr. Godwin was named President of the Veterinary Orthopedic Society.
+In 2018 Dr. Godwin was elected President of the Veterinary Orthopedic Society.
 This organization is comprised of 600 veterinarians engaged in the practice, teaching or research in the area of orthopedics.
 In 2020, Dr. Godwin was awarded the Distinguished Service Award and a Life Membership by the Florida Veterinary Medical Association for his outstanding contributions to the Association and the veterinary profession.